Jim Krause | Classes | P354 Program Graphics & Animation

 Design a graphics package for your own or a fictitious TV talk/new/magazine/reality show.
 Your graphics package should include 3 1920x1080, single layer PNG graphics (or if you choose, you can submit TIFFs, but the key graphic will need an alpha channel).
 Your three images should have clear visual/design consistency between them.

-• Lower third ID graphic: This keyable graphic will be used to identify a guest and his/her title/occupation.
-Your file should be keyable (have an alpha channel).
+- Lower third ID graphic: This keyable graphic will be used to identify a guest and his/her title/occupation.
+Your file should be keyable (be a PNG or a TIFF with an alpha channel).
 Please call this "key".

-• Promo Graphic: This will be used to promote your show.
+- Promo Graphic: Thisfull screen graphic will be used to promote your show.
 It should communicate the title of the show, when it is on, and a reason to watch.
 Please call this "promo".

 Remember- the design elements need to come from you!
 In other words, don't use other people's images or artwork in your design.